 Do I see mainly complex patients?

 A Band 7 clinical caseload can be very similar to a Band 6 one.
-It may differ in other roles such as FCP, where you are the first person to see the patient, as opposed to a standard OPD where the patient would have been vetted by one or two other people already (i.e. GP + screening PT).
+It may differ in other roles such as a FCP, where you are the first person to see the patient, as opposed to a standard OPD where the patient would have been vetted by one or two other people already (i.e. GP + screening PT).
 In some other roles your patient caseload may be more specific, for example if you are leading a clinic (ortho clinic, pain clinic) with a consultant.
 When this happens, your caseload becomes a bit more streamlined.

 Supervision (received / given)

-Most departments have a supervision tree that is fairly similar.
+Most departments have a supervision tree that is similar.
 You will be supervised by an ESP / APP, and you will still need to set goals with them, but they will often be more flexible, and direct supervision is not as frequent.
 You will be supervising a Band 6.
 You will be more of a mentor for your Band 6 than you may have been for your Band 5 when the supervision process may have felt more like ticking boxes at times.

 Involvement within service development and quality improvement